baroquebobcat/external_ruby_dsl_workshop/README.md

 It'll go like this

 * Pick a statement to implement
+* Write an integration test

 * Figure out what the semantic model should look like for it
 * write tests for the semantic model
 * then the parser
 * then the transformer

+First, we'll build a walking skeleton
-First, we'll build a semantic model
+We'll build a tiny bit of the parser, the transformer and the semantic model